KieranWebDev/ThePlanets-TypeScript/README.md

 During the development process, Miragejs was employed to simulate a server before integrating the actual backend.
 This allowed for efficient testing and development of the front-end components and interactions.

-Frontend Mentor.io provided the Figma design file for this project.
+**NOTE:** Frontend Mentor.io provided the Figma design file for this project.
 All of the code implementations are my own original work.

 ## Table of contents